-Prostate Cancer: Biopsy
+Prostate Cancer: Diagnosis

 A biopsy is the removal of small pieces of tissue to test.
 The small pieces of tissue are looked at with a microscope.
 A biopsy is used to confirm a diagnosis of cancer.
 A core needle biopsy is the most common way to look for prostate cancer.

 What to expect during your biopsy

 A core needle biopsy to check for prostate cancer is most often done by a urologist.
 This is a health care provider who is a specialist in problems of the urinary or genital tract.
 The procedure takes about 10 minutes.
 It is often done in a health care provider’s office.
 During a prostate biopsy:

 The area near your prostate is numbed with anesthetic.

 An ultrasound probe is put into the rectum.
 This uses sound waves to create images on a computer.
 It helps guide the health care provider as to where to take the small pieces of tissue from your prostate.